Alice Tempel - Coordinator

 Compost bins are available at subsidized prices through Middlesex County.
 Call 732-745-4170 for information.
 Also check the Midddlesex County website for announcements of workshops on how to compost in your own backyard.
 You can see examples of composting bins at South Plainfield's Highland Woods Nature Center, at 115 Sylvania Place.

 Middlesex County runs a Paper Shredding Program to allow residents to recycle confidential paper.
-The next event in South Plainfield will be held September 28, 2019.
-Contact the Middlesex County Division of Solid Waste Management for events in other towns during 2019 (732-745-4170 or email@example.com , or visit the County's website.
-Or, see the the events posted on your RecycleCoach calendar.
+The next event in South Plainfield will be on September 26, 2020.
+Contact the Middlesex County Division of Solid Waste Management for events in other towns during 2019 and 2020 (732-745-4170 or email@example.com) , or visit the County's website.
+Or, see the events posted on your RecycleCoach calendar.

 Reduce Reuse Recycle